pbs-assess/tex-table-tagging/README.md

 accessibility tags is available here:
 [Accessibility tags for CSAS documents rendered with csasdown](https://www.youtube.com/watch?v=lJYOu2He0Wo)

-## Simple LaTeX example
+## Simple LaTeX examples

 This repo contains minimal `.tex` files with simple tables representing our most common issues.
+Each example has the following structure using the `basic` example as a template:

+- `basic.tex`: TeX source
+- `basic.pdf`: `pdflatex` rendered version of TeX file with accessibility issues
+- `basic-tagged.pdf`: a version of `basic.pdf` where the table has been correctly tagged for accessibility

 The screenshots below represent the most basic tables possible, which have issues with the auto-tagging process in [Foxit](https://www.foxit.com/pdf-reader/).

 - Left panels showcase tables incorrectly auto-tagged with Foxit: labels are